History of circumcision: Decline in Christianity

 These negative attitudes remained well into the 19th century.
 English explorer Sir Richard Burton observed that "Christendom practically holds circumcision in horror".
-However, starting in the last half of the 19th century, circumcision became common among Christians in the Western World, especially in the Anglosphere countries.
+However, starting in the last half of the 19th century, circumcision became common among Christians in the Western World, especially in some Anglosphere countries.
 Today many Christian denominations are neutral about ritual male circumcision, not requiring it for religious observance, but neither forbidding it for cultural or other reasons.
-Today male circumcision is commonly practiced in many predominantly Christian countries and among many Christian communities.
+Today male circumcision is commonly practiced in a number of predominantly Christian countries and Christian communities.
 The United States and the Philippines are the largest majority Christian countries in the world to extensively practice circumcision.
-Christian communities in the Anglosphere countries, Oceania, South Korea, the Philippines, the Middle East and Africa have high circumcision rates, while Christian communities in Europe and South America have low circumcision rates.
+Christian communities in some Anglosphere countries, Oceania, South Korea, the Philippines, the Middle East and Africa have high circumcision rates, while Christian communities in the United Kingdom, Europe and South America have low circumcision rates.